Bytelog/satchel/README.md

 In some instances, time complexity has been sacrificed in favor of contiguous memory, to make use of caching.
 On most modern machines this should provide higher performance.

 Some other notes:
+* I will be adding namespacing, once I've settled on a prefix
 * The data structures either utilize iterators or indices, but not both
 * Underlying memory is never zeroed, even when cleared
 * There is no bounds checking (caller is responsible)